 - Place the broccoli inside freezer-safe containers or freezer bags, removing excess air to keep the container tightly sealed.

-- Label the container with the date of preparation, and place inside the freezer.
+- Label the container with the date of preparation, and place it inside the freezer.

 Add some fun to your meal with this Broccoli Cheese Casserole.
 The combination of mushroom soup, egg, and cheese will surely endear this dish to everyone.